John-teology/John-teology/README.md

 - 👋 Hi, I’m @John-teology currently studying @Technological Univerty of The Philippines
 - 👀 I’m interested in Data Analytics, Webdev, Blockchain, and Dota2
-- 🌱 I’m currently Trying learn something New everday!
+- 🌱 I’m currently Trying learn something New Everday!
 - 📫 You can reach me in Linkedin (soon to be created)

 <!---